precious2952-dotcom/Data110-Fatalities-in-the-isreal-Palestine-Conflict-AmbitFomum/README.md

 # Data110-Fatalities-in-the-isreal-Palestine-Conflict-AmbitFomum
-Which age groups are most affected, and are minors disproportionately impacted in the Israeli-Palestinian conflict?
-Using  most recent dataset dates from 2020-2023.
-I will compare Palestinian and Israeli fatalities in terms of age distribution, total counts, and location.
+Who is most affected by fatalities in the Israeli-Palestinian conflict (2020–2023), and how does the fatalities vary across regions over time?

+This project analyzes fatalities in the Israeli-Palestinian conflict from 2020 to 2023.
+The dataset includes both quantitative variables (age, number of fatalities) and categorical variables (citizenship, location).
+The goal is to explore patterns in fatalities over time and compare differences between Palestinian and Israeli populations. the project aims to better understand which group is most affected and how patterns differ across time and regions.